rolyatmax/dlite-sketches/README.md

  - [ ] consider using deck's map controller instead of mapbox because mapbox has such a lag it causes the two canvas to go out of sync
  - [ ] figure out where `altitude` comes from in web-mercator-projection stuff (from Tarek: it's always 1.5x the screenheight?)
+ - [ ] simplify camera uniform types
- - [ ] make camera uniforms a uniform block?
+ - [X] make camera uniforms a uniform block?
  - [ ] try rendering to framebuffer
  - [ ] make mapbox optional (show no map)
  - [ ] return project/unproject fns